 The policy of the City is to secure underlying ratings on all newly issued obligations from at least one national ratings agency.
-The Finance Department shall communicate with each rating agency that rates City debt issues periodically.
+The Department of Finance shall communicate with each rating agency that rates City debt issues periodically.
 The City Controller will prepare a Comprehensive Annual Debt Report to the Mayor and City Council assessing the City's strengths and weaknesses as perceived by credit analysts.
 Any changes in rating will be promptly noticed to the Mayor and the City Council.
-The Department of Finance shall deliver to each of the rating agencies the following documents: 1) Annual CAFR and 2) Proposed or Adopted Annual Budget, depending on the time of the year and various other relevant documents and/or communication needed by them to secure a credit rating.
-The Department of Finance shall also report Certificates of Substantial Completion on projects financed with long term obligations to rating agencies and bond insurers, as needed or if requested.
+The Department of Finance shall deliver to each of the rating agencies the following documents: 1) Annual CAFR and 2) Proposed or Adopted Annual Budget, depending on the time of the year.
+The

+Department of Finance shall also report Certificates of Substantial Completion on projects financed with long term obligations to rating agencies and bond insurers, as needed or if requested.